dasJ/weird/README.md

 You can download any available edition for Windows.
 Since Microsoft only offers one of them on their website, crawling the website and listing the options here doesn't make a lot of sense.
-You can fetch them via the content inspector of your browser, or check [FIDO](https://github.com/pbatard/Fido/blob/master/Fido.ps1#L75) for a lot of IDs.
+You can use "latest" for the latest version or check [FIDO](https://github.com/pbatard/Fido/blob/master/Fido.ps1#L75) for a lot of IDs.

 ## Dependencies